VAnkata19/freecord/README.md

 # Freecord

-A Discord-style encrypted chat application with end-to-end encryption using AES-256-GCM.
-Built with a microservices architecture featuring a Rust encryption service, FastAPI backend, and Flask frontend.
+Discord, but your messages actually stay private.
+Freecord is a full-featured chat platform with real-time messaging, servers, channels, and DMs — all encrypted with AES-256-GCM so nobody but you and your recipients can read them.

+## Overview

+Freecord is a self-hosted, Discord-style chat app built with a microservices architecture.
+A Rust service handles all encryption/decryption, a FastAPI backend manages auth, messaging, and WebSocket connections, and a Flask frontend delivers the UI.
+Every message stored in the database is ciphertext — the plaintext never touches disk.

 ## Short Demo